ChuckM/spi-term/README.md

 ```
 For the student though, using an Ardunio board, it was much more complicated.

-The complication was entirely centered around importing Arduino libraries
+The complication was entirely centered around setting up the Arduino environment,
-to do do serial I/O, and then to connect those to the "Serial Monitor"
+importing Arduino libraries to do do I/O, and then to connect those to
+the "Serial Monitor."
+Additionaly the student is responsible for initializing
-and then having to initialize the serial subsystem and write to it.
-In
+the serial subsystem and carefully writing to it.

-my first experience, all of that complexity was hidden by two things,
+In my first experience, all of that complexity was hidden by two things,
 the operating system did the serial initialization and the computer
 terminal handled all of the collecting my keystrokes and sending me text.